 Should you invest in cobalt?

 Several advisors are still bullish on the metal, even if it hasn’t recovered the prices it reached in 2018.
-It’s also very challenging to tell which cobalt companies will end up leading the market.
-This requires investors, especially those who are investing with ECG in mind, to do their own research and take an educated position.
+It’s also very challenging to tell which cobalt companies will lead the market.
+This requires investors, especially those investing with ECG in mind, to do their research and take an educated position.

-With this said, impact investors can truly make a profit investing in cobalt, but only if they do lots of research.
-Make sure that you have a premeditated strategy before hopping into the cobalt party train if the market sentiment starts to move against you.
+With this said, impact investors can profit from investing in cobalt, but only if they do lots of research.
+Ensure you have a deliberate strategy before hopping onto the cobalt party train if the market sentiment starts to move against you.